Things to Do in Wendell, N.C.

 Charming, historic architecture

 Stroll through Main St. and historic downtown Wendell, placed on the National Register of Historic Places, with homes and buildings displaying charming architecture.
 In downtown Wendell, an array of local retailers, shops and eateries makes for a great day out (plus, free Wi-Fi provided by the town makes it easy to explore).
+Also, make sure to stop by the new Wendell Museum for a glimpse into the fascinating history of the town.

 It’s cash-only and worth every penny at Aubrey’s and Peedie’s Grill for breakfast and lunch.
 A jolt of java along with a pastry or quiche is on the menu at 41 North Coffee.
 The experience will broaden your palate at Farmhouse Café, the first smØrrebrØd (that’s Danish for open-faced sandwiches on a thin layer of dense bread) in the Southeast.
 They also serve seasonal small plates, southern staples and craft beverages.